 Kavos Travel Guide

-A sprawling town on the southern tip of Corfu, Kavos is the most action-packed of the island's holiday resorts and is very popular with the British under-25 crowd, intent on having a good time.
+A sprawling town on the southern tip of Corfu, Kavos is the most action-packed of the island's holiday resorts and is very popular with fun-loving British under the age of 25.
 The long, narrow beach is far from the best in Corfu but offers lovely views over to the Greek mainland, lots of watersports and is fine for sleeping off the night before.
-Those looking for a less hectic holiday, but still within reach of the nightlife in Kavos, should stay in the neighbouring resort of Aghios Petros, one mile (2km) to the north.
+Those looking for a quieter holiday - but still within reach of the nightlife in Kavos - can stay in the neighbouring resort of Aghios Petros, one mile (2km) to the north.

-The sea around Kavos is warm and shallow and ideal for swimming and watersports, which holidaymakers can arrange from the beach.
+The warm and shallow sea around Kavos is ideal for swimming and watersports such as waterskiing, donut rides and parasailing.
 Popular excursions include a visit to the nearby aqua park and boat trips around the scenic coast.
-Those with a taste for culture should make the trip to the island's historic capital, Corfu Town, which is packed with interesting archaeological sights.
-Also, the interior of Corfu is worth exploring for those looking for some tranquillity; it remains very unspoilt and uncrowded even during the peak season.
+Culture lovers can venture to the island's historic capital, Corfu Town, which is packed with interesting archaeological sites.
+Corfu's unspoilt interior is uncrowded during all seasons and is the perfect place to find some tranquillity.

 The nightlife in Kavos is famously vibrant and the resort is probably not ideal for families or those seeking a relaxing holiday.
 Pushy touts come from far afield to steer travellers to clubs and can be a source of free drinks if handled well.
 Visitors should watch out for pick pockets.